gocodeup/intro-to-testing-js/README.md

 - This may feel slow, but each new test cycle should only take 2-3 minutes, if not shorter!
 - Since our goal is to have a sayHello function that says hello to any input string, then adding a new conditional for each input is not scalable.
 - In the TDD approach, refactoring is only possible if you have enough tests and enough code that all the tests are green.
-- In this way, your tests provide a target for the refactor.
+- In thisa way, your tests provide a target for the refactor.
 If your refactoring causes previously written tests to fail, then reexamine the refactored code to ensure it is correctly written.

 ### Exercise #6 Implement the refactor!